In the Heights (film): Plot

 Finding Vanessa's rental application in the trash, Usnavi asks Daniela to co-sign.
-Disappointed with the block's negativity over the power outage and Abuela's death, Daniela rouses the neighborhood into a celebration ("Carnaval del Barrio"), as the power outage ends.
+Daniela is moving out but no-one can be bothered to show up and say goodbye.
+She is disappointed with the block's negativity (over the power outage and Abuela's death), so she rouses the neighborhood into a celebration ("Carnaval del Barrio"), as the power outage ends.
 Vanessa and Usnavi reconcile.

 A month later, Nina is returning to Stanford.
 Benny promises to join her in Palo Alto, and they kiss ("When the Sun Goes Down").
 As Usnavi prepares to leave for the Dominican Republic, he discovers that Abuela held the winning lottery ticket, and has left it to him.
-Vanessa arrives with champagne, having learned about Usnavi’s help with her new lease.
+Vanessa arrives with champagne, having learned about Usnavi's help with her new lease.
 She suggests Usnavi stay but he refuses, and she kisses him, lamenting that she was too late in realizing her feelings for him ("Champagne").

 Usnavi gives Alejandro the lottery ticket to use for Sonny's DACA fees.
 The next morning, Vanessa takes Usnavi to the bodega and shows him a fashion line she created the previous night inspired by Graffiti Pete's work.
 Seeing Pete's murals celebrating Abuela, Usnavi decides to stay.
 The story returns to the present day, revealing that Usnavi is telling his story in the remodeled bodega to his and Vanessa's daughter, Iris.
-Everyone sings and dances in the street, while Usnavi expresses his elation at being in Washington Heights, where he has always belonged (“Finale”).
+Everyone sings and dances in the street, while Usnavi expresses his elation at being in Washington Heights, where he has always belonged ("Finale").
+In a post-credit scene, the Mister Softee truck has broken down, while the piragüero has success with his business ("Piragua Reprise").

 Cast

-In addition, Lin-Manuel Miranda, who wrote the music and lyrics of the original musical and played Usnavi in the original Broadway run, appears as the piragüero, who keeps having run ins with the Mr. Softee Truck Driver, portrayed by Christopher Jackson, who originated the Benny character through to the original Broadway run.
+In addition, Lin-Manuel Miranda, who wrote the music and lyrics of the original musical and played Usnavi in the original Broadway run, appears as the piragüero, who keeps having run-ins with the Mr. Softee Truck Driver, portrayed by Christopher Jackson, who originated the Benny character through to the original Broadway run.
 Olga Merediz also reprises her role as Abuela Claudia.

-The film includes contributions by original Broadway cast members, such as cameos by Seth Stewart and Javier Muñoz, as well as background vocals by Andréa Burns, Janet Dacal, Mandy Gonzalez, Joshua Henry, Krysta Rodriguez, and Jon Rua.
+The film includes contributions by original Broadway cast members, such as cameos by Seth Stewart, Doreen Montalvo (in her posthumous role) and Javier Muñoz, as well as background vocals by Andréa Burns, Janet Dacal, Mandy Gonzalez, Joshua Henry, Krysta Rodriguez, and Jon Rua.
 Broadway actor Patrick Page appears as Pike Phillips.
 Miranda's parents Luis Miranda and Luz Towns-Miranda make cameo appearances during "Breathe".
 Also in the song "Breathe", actress Ariana Greenblatt makes an appearance as the character of young Nina.
-The Kid Mero provides the voice of the DJ at the start of the film.
+The Kid Mero provides the voice of the DJ at the start of the film (a role filled by Rubin-Vega in the original stage production).
 Valentina appears as a patron of Daniela's salon.
 NPR journalist Maria Hinojosa appears as the protest leader at the DACA rally.
 The film also features an appearance from Rennie Harris.